How to solve Advent of Code 2024 - Day 7 with Python

 I'm pretty sure that after the difficult puzzle yesterday, the creators wanted to give us a break because I couldn't believe that they let us simply try out all combinations. 🤯

-, which I thankfully did, because I had to calculate a bunch of probabilities in my math degree.
+I guess the difficult part is knowing about itertools, which I thankfully did, because I had to calculate a bunch of probabilities in my math degree.
 If you've never seen this module before, take a look around the documentation, it has some incredibly useful functions. 🪄